 - (a) Requisitions.
 Prior to submission to the purchasing department, all requisitions shall be approved by the department head or elected official making the request or by an individual authorized by the department head or elected official. - (b) Fiscal responsibility.
 The purchasing department shall first work cooperatively with the department head or elected official for the purchase of goods and supplies, equipment, services, construction, and professional services by obtaining any bids, offers or proposals.
-Then upon obtaining said bids, offers, proposals, and perior to the issuance of any purchase order, contract, change order or contract modification, the department head or elected official shall verify that sufficient budgeted funds are available. - (c) Authorization to issue bids or other solicitations.
+Then upon obtaining said bids, offers, proposals, and pPrior to the issuance of any purchase order, contract, change order or contract modification, the department head or elected official shall verify that sufficient budgeted funds are available. - (c) Authorization to issue bids or other solicitations.
 The director of purchasing may issue bids or other solicitations for any goods and supplies, equipment, services, or construction for which funds have been specifically budgeted.
 Approval of the using departments appropriate committee making the request is required prior to any solicitation for any goods and supplies, equipment, services, or construction not specifically authorized in the budget, except those covered in this division. - (d) Review of contracts.
 At the discretion of the director of purchasing, the state's attorney may review, prior to award, all contracts.
 This review shall not be required when the form and content of the contract documents has previously been approved by the state's attorney. - (e) Approval of contracts. - (1) Contracts of \$25,000.00 \$30,000.00 (\$35,000.00 for the use, purchase, delivery, movement, or installation of data processing equipment, software, or services and telecommunications and inter-connect equipment, software and services) (\$50,000.00 for professional services) or more.
-The committee in charge of the using agency shall submit their recommendation on the award of a contract where the total cost of the contract exceeds \$25,000.00 \$30,000.00 (\$35,000.00 for the use, purchase, delivery, movement, or installation of data processing equipment, software, or services and telecommunications and inter-connect equipment, software and services) (\$50,000.00 for professional services), by resolution, to the county board for its consideration at its next meeting.
+The committee in charge of the using agency shall submit their recommendation on the award of a contract where the total cost of the contract exceeds \$25,000.00 (\$35,000.00 for the use, purchase, delivery, movement, or installation of data processing equipment, software, or services and telecommunications and inter-connect equipment, software and services) (\$50,000.00 (\$35,000.00 for the use, purchase, delivery, movement, or installation of data processing equipment, software, or services and telecommunications and inter-connect equipment, software and services) (\$50,000.00 for professional services), by resolution, to the county board for its consideration at its next meeting.
 After award by the county board, contracts shall be signed by the county board chairman or designee.
 Threshold is as defined in the most current Illinois Compiled Statutes for county competitive bids. - (2) Contracts of less than \$25,000.00 \$30,000.00 (\$35,000.00 for the use, purchase, delivery, movement, or installation of data processing equipment, software, or services and telecommunications and inter-connect equipment, software and services) (\$50,000.00 for professional services).
-The county board chairman and county administrator-Department heads or elected officials (excluding county board members) may shall sign all contracts where the total cost of the contract is between \$5,000.00 \$10,000.00 and \$25,000.00 \$30,000.00 (\$35,000.00 for the use, purchase, delivery, movement, or installation of data processing equipment, software, or services and telecommunications and inter-connect equipment, software and services) (\$50,000.00 for professional services).
+The county board chairman and county administrator Department heads or elected officials (excluding county board members) may shall sign all contracts where the total cost of the contract is between \$5,000.00 \$10,000.00 and \$25,000.00 \$30,000.00 (\$35,000.00 for the use, purchase, delivery, movement, or installation of data processing equipment, software, or services and telecommunications and inter-connect equipment, software and services) (\$50,000.00 for professional services).
 Threshold is as defined in the most current Illinois Compiled Statutes for county competitive bids.